Weigh My Ride

 Factors Affecting Gross Combined Mass (GCM)

-All vehicles have a GCM specified by the manufacturer, based on its design and intended use.
+All vehicles have a Gross Combined Mass specified by the manufacturer, based on its design and intended use.

 The type and size of the trailer can significantly affect the GCM.
-Larger trailers, or those designed to carry heavy loads, will contribute more to the overall mass.
+Larger trailers, or those designed to carry heavy loads, will contribute more to the overall mass, leaving less GVM for your tow vehicle.

-The weight of the cargo, passengers, and any additional equipment can quickly add up, pushing the total weight towards or over the GCM limit.
+The weight of the cargo, passengers, fluids and any additional equipment can quickly add up, pushing the total weight towards or over the GCM limit.
+It’s important to remain within payload limits.

-Accessories such as roof racks, bull bars, winches, driving lights, drawers, secondary batteries, and aftermarket modifications add to the vehicle’s weight, impacting the GCM.
+Additional accessories to trailer such as additional solar panels, tool boxes, bike racks etc or to the tow vehicle such as roof racks, bull bars, winches, driving lights, drawers, secondary batteries, long range fuel tank, larger wheels etc add to the vehicle’s weight, reducing the available payload and impacting the GCM.
 Always consider the weight of these additions when calculating the total mass.

 Choosing the Right Equipment

-Selecting the right vehicle and trailer combination is essential for staying within the GCM.
+Selecting the right vehicle and trailer combination is essential for staying within the Gross Combined Mass GCM.
 When choosing a towing setup, consider:

 • Vehicle Towing Capacity: